EMPLOYEE ENGAGEMENT: HOW TO KEEP FRONTLINE EMPLOYEES MOTIVATED AT WORK

 What Is Employee Engagement?

 Employee engagement describes the relationship a staff member has with the company he or she works for.
-An engaged employee is someone who enjoys their job and actively seeks to benefit their employer.
+A highly engaged employee is someone who enjoys their job and actively seeks to benefit their employer.

 Disengaged employees are the opposite.
 They couldn't care less about the business who employs them, and they tend to do the absolute minimum amount of work required.
 In cases of extreme disengagement, an employee may even actively work against the company in an attempt to do it harm.